theshteves/stevenkneiser.com/blog/now.md

 ## Finally exercising again

 **January 2020**: I'm in the best shape of my life since high school varsity sports.
 I'm weight training for the first time in my life (& consistently at that).
 I've radically experimented with my diet & I'm not even unfalsifiably opinionated or cult-like about my particular approach to nutrition.
-My blood lipids have remarkably reversed course & I'm even underweight.
+My blood lipids have remarkably reversed course & I'm ...underweight?

 _~ the-virus-that-shall-not-be-named knocks on the door ~_

 **January 2021**: I'm in the worst shape of my life.
-Maybe I should ask my doctor abou-- oh, those are just called stretch marks 🙃 ...at least now I can cut my own hair! _If only I could do more than shave it off_
+Maybe I should ask my doctor abou-- oh, those are just called stretch marks 😩

 **June 2021**: Alright, no more worst-case prepping.
-I can start grabbing fresh ingredients twice weekly & cooking again.
-Let's try out the ultra-simple Ferriss-style:
+I don't need to efficiently speedrun grocery stores twice monthly anymore.
+I can start patiently grabbing fresh ingredients twice weekly & cooking again.
+Let's return to the ultra-simple Ferriss-style:

-* meat & veggies
+* meat & non-starch veggies
 * w/ a side of legumes & kettlebell swings
-* & 1 _helluva'_ glutinous cheat day per week
+* & 1 _helluva'_ glutinous cheat day per week <br />(_what?_ Yeah the variance is actually productive)<br />..._mostly_ productive 😉

+I'm already feeling like myself again

 <!---
 Before the pandemic, I had radically experimented with my nutrition over 2 years to evaporate my cholesterol problem & started weight training [freeweights of course] for the very first time in my life.
 After dialing in those habits, I consciously decided to halt everything in early February 2020 (even turned down 2 job offers! one after a FOUR HOUR phone negotiation where they made an exploitative offer that would've screwed me if the rumors about a pandemic were true & the other I actually accepting on condition that it was remote only for them to bait&switch me right before the start date) & optimize all of that to go complete survival mode &gotten into the best shape of my life post-pandemic.
 After a year of rationing on anything & everything that I can easily carry home that minimizes the number of trips I need to make to the grocery store, I've ballooned back to my all-time high weight.
 I don't know why it took me so long to recommit but as of last month I'm back on the horse & I feel [relatively] better about myself with each passing day